Font Psychology: How to Pick the Right Typeface for Your Brand

 A few examples of popular sans serif typefaces include:

 Since script typefaces mimic human handwriting, they bring a more personal feel to the readers and, thus, help build a brand’s identity.
-As such, script typefaces are heavily dependent on context to get their point across.
+As such, script typefaces depend heavily on context to get their point across.

-When done in a calligraphic style, script typefaces feel more formal, elegant, and traditional.
+Script typefaces feel more formal, elegant, and traditional when done in a calligraphic style.
 In contrast, more ornate typefaces can exude a fun, creative, and playful vibe.
 Popular script typefaces include:

 - Brush Script